 This is a great league for societies, teams, friends or colleagues looking to play together in a regular sports league.

-While the standard of play will be higher than in the Rec leagues, the focus is still on social sport - everyone is here to have fun and get matches played.
+While the standard of play will be higher than in the recreational leagues, the focus is still on social sport - everyone is here to have fun and get matches played.

-Rules are slightly stricter than in Rec to make sure proper laws of the game are followed but let’s keep it friendly.
+Rules are slightly stricter than in recreational to make sure proper laws of the game are followed but we'll still keep it friendly.

 Can't get enough of the competition and want to walk away a winner?
-Already compete in BUCS Wednesdays but want more match-play?
+Already compete in BUCS Wednesdays but want even more competition?
 Want to play inter-university sport but don’t have time on Wednesday afternoons?
 Then this is for you.